-- Any Officer who wishes to resign must signify such in writing to the President of the Student Government Association, specifying the date the resignation will become effective.
+- Any Officer who wishes to resign must signify such in writing to the Chief Justice, specifying the date the resignation will become effective.

 - The sitting President or Chief Justice will have the responsibility for issuing a warning in a report form of listed undesired actions or behaviors from the elected member.
-In the absence of a Chief Justice, the Director of Finance shall assume these responsibilities.
+In the absence of a Chief Justice, the Chief Financial Officer shall assume these responsibilities.

 - In the event of a removal, a vote must be taken with and require a majority vote of the Executive Branch.
 In the process of voting, the respected removee will not take part of the vote.

 - Any Officer may be removed from their position for nonfeasance or malfeasance by a two-thirds (2/3) vote of the entire Student Government Association once the previous steps have been met and shall only be qualified for reelection after one (1) academic year with approval from the Executive Branch.